indiainvestments/content/faqs/stocks/which-screener.md

 The differences are because of different treatments of interim dividends.
 While `screener.in` considers all the interim dividends of FY21, the `MoneyControl` considers only FY20's dividends. `MorningStar` considered only one of the two interim dividends (probably assuming the other one as a one time special dividend).

 Another interesting case is of Majesco.
-The dividend yield as on 29th April 2021 on various websites is:
+The dividend yield as on 29th April 2021 on various websites is [^archives](#majesco-dividend-yield):

 ```
 Screener.in:              1,353 %